imdeepmind/imdeepmind.github.io/docs/programming-languages/python/loop-control-functions.md

 ### Default Arguments

-Python allows you to define default values for function parameters.
+Python allows We to define default values for function parameters.
 If no argument is provided, the default value is used.

 ```python
 def greet(name="Guest"):